 March 2020 update

-During March our team faced the challenges brought by COVID-19, which impacted our communities, global health, and team dynamics.
-Pressed by this humbling experience, the team used its creativity, flexibility and commitment to this project to develop new ways of conducting its business.
+During March, our team faced the challenges brought by COVID-19, which impacted our communities, global health, and team dynamics.
+Pressed by this humbling experience, the team used its creativity, flexibility, and commitment to this project to develop new ways of conducting its business.
 This allowed us to progress and move the project forward.
 We appreciate the patience and support of our stakeholders and the access to technology and tools that allow us to keep working.

 Stakeholders for the different elements of this project have engaged and will continue to engage with the design team.
 The face-to-face focus groups and meetings are now being held virtually online.
 These stakeholders continue to inform the design.

-As currently scheduled, design for the HT building will be completed in December 2020.
+As currently scheduled, the design for the HT building will be completed in December 2020.
 This past month we made progress on elements of the layout and operational needs for the parking lot 12 (P12) Temporary Modular Units as well as the initial design for swing space on campus.
 In early March three student focus groups met with the design team to comment on approaches to all-user restrooms, locker rooms, and pool access.

 We planned to host an update meeting for the Sylvania community in April.
 This opportunity has been delayed.
 Once a new date is set, we will share an invitation for this web-based presentation/conversation via this same list serve.
 Our team is invested in keeping you all informed about the progress of this project and answering your questions.

 During March, stakeholder groups continued to help the design team and P&CC advance the design development of the TMUs.
 This input involved space layouts, furniture, and educational technology requirements.
 In addition, the TMUs involve plans for signage, paths of travel, evacuation routes, and safety assembly areas.
 The TMUs will house various programs offices and classrooms, while the HT renovation is under construction.
 These units’ name is being considered and would likely change from TMUs.